jnewcs/dual_track_frontend/README.md

 Otherwise, we can rely on our Github action script [.github/workflows/deploy.yml](.github/workflows/deploy.yml) whenever we merge into the default Github branch.

-## Local API Testing
-We don't want to always be running our API server locally.
-To get around this, we are using [a server called MirageJS](https://miragejs.com/api/classes/model/) to mock the server and the responses.
-It does require more work to mock the server, but it should make development more stable.

 ## Running in Production Mode Locally
 To fully test some features (like app bundling), it is necessary to run in production mode locally.
 To do so, follow [this guide](https://create-react-app.dev/docs/deployment#static-server):